rich-hart/presentation_notes/README.md

 print(concat_string)
 ```

-The difference between clever and meaningful is relative to the complexity of the surrounding code.
+The difference between clever and meaningful is relative to the complexity of the surrounding code and the programming language.

 ## Web API Documentation